-MEC-145 Mfg Materials I 2 3 3 Prerequisite es: None
+MEC-145 Mfg Materials I

 This course introduces a variety of manufacturing materials and common processing techniques.
 Emphasis is placed on the processing, testing, and application of materials such as wood, metals, plastics, ceramics, and composites.
 Upon completion, students should be able to demonstrate an understanding of fundamental engineering applications for a variety of materials, including their process capabilities and limitations.